REVENUE AND TAXATION

 This exemption applies whether the tangible personal property is incorporated in real property by the donee, a contractor or subcontractor of the donee, or any other person.

-(n) The use tax herein imposed shall not apply to free tastings of beverages including, but not limited to, wine and beer.
-For the purposes of this subsection, a free tasting shall be defined as a beverage provided to a potential customer, at no charge, and to occur individually at that specific location and time.
+(n) The use tax herein imposed shall not apply to tastings of food and beverages including, but not limited to, wine and beer.
+For the purposes of this subsection, a tasting of wine and beer shall be defined as the maximum serving allowed by state or federal laws for such occasions provided to a potential customer, at no charge, at a location where like or similar beverages are sold.
+For nonalcoholic beverages and food, a tasting shall be defined as a sample from a unit available for sale at the tasting location.

 The Idaho Code is the property of the state of Idaho and is made available on the Internet as a public service.
 Any person who reproduces or distributes the Idaho Code for commercial purposes is in violation of the provisions of Idaho law and shall be deemed to be an infringer of the state of Idaho's copyright.